andy-zhuo-02/go2_ros2_toolbox/README.md

 ### Installing Isaac Lab

-You can follow the [IsaacLab](https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/binaries_installation.html#verifying-the-isaac-sim-installation) or just follow the turtorial below
+You can follow the [IsaacLab](https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/binaries_installation.html#verifying-the-isaac-sim-installation) or just follow the tutorial below

 Clone the Isaac Lab repository into your project’s workspace: